 No single blog post can begin to untangle this topic.
 This one merely attempts to offer 10 steps in the right direction.

-Author’s Note: This article on race and privilege is an excerpt from my forthcoming book Network Beyond Bias.
+Author’s Note: This article on race and privilege is an excerpt from my book Network Beyond Bias.

 My gratitude goes to Sabrina Bristo, MSW (see bio below article) for her contributions to this article.